lumpofice/precalculus_materials/README.md

 # PreCalculus Materials

-This repository contains materials relevant to precalculus courses.
+## This repository is for anyone who wishes to prepare for calculus courses.

+## Relevant python scripts, python-generated tables, etc. can be located within separate directories within each section.